 Don’t Skip These: You don’t want to miss our guides to Panel Ready Appliances, choosing a Microwave Drawer, and a guide to Insert Range Hoods.

 - Set up a “faux kitchen” with painters tape on the ground, or even cardboard boxes to mimic the shape you’re considering.
 Walk around and get a good feel for how much space you’ll need.

 - A finalized island size is generally determined by the size and shape of your room.
 Not every island has to be large with a seating area – a petite prep space can work equally as well in a smaller kitchen.

 - Always check your building codes before making finalized decisions.

 Learn all the secrets and techniques for how to measure furniture, and get it right the first time!
 You can also find all the details about bar stools for kitchen islands here.

 I love sharing ideas for improving your home!

 We’ve renovated many homes during the last 20 years, and I am always thrilled to pass along the knowledge we’ve gained along the way.
 See the complete Before and After tour of our St. Louis home here, and our modern Table Rock Lake Cottage as well.

 Generally, a kitchen island overhang should be between 8 and 12 inches to allow adequate space for dining.
 Anything deeper and you’ll need to add supports for your countertops.

-Plan on approximately 24 inches per person when you’re calculating your kitchen island dimensions.
+Plan on approximately 24 inches per person (up to 30 inches for a spacious feel) when you’re calculating your kitchen island dimensions.
 A seating area is of course flexible and there are no hard and fast rules, but keep that measurement in mind!